How To Get The Best Camping or Outdoor Photographs On A Budget of $0.00 (Or double your money back.):

 “The best camera is the one you have with you”.

+We said that before, but it bears repeating.
 Okay, this seems obvious.
 But without this first vital thing, there is no magic.
 There’s no rabbit in the hat.
 There won’t be any show.
 You can still have a wonderful camping experience, but you won’t be able to sit around and share your photos.
-If we had a nickel for every time someone saw one of our images and said “Hey, now I remember that!”, we’d take you all out there camping, chorizo and eggs breakfast with all the trimmings, cost be damned.
+If we had a nickel for every time someone saw one of our images and said “Hey, now I remember that!”, we’d take you all out there camping, chorizo, home-fries and eggs breakfast with all the trimmings, cost be damned.

 In any event, lots of things seem obvious in retrospect, but there is no single other action that you can take that will improve your photos like just taking them.